slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The hardest thing to explain is the glaringly evident that everyone has decided not to see.' -- Ayn Rand*

 > *'I look for ways of changing my mind.
-I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do. ' -- Chalie Munger*
+I never allow myself to have an opinion on anything that I don't know the other side’s argument better than they do. ' -- Chalie Munger*

 > *'What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.' -- Warren Buffett*

-> *'That's the thing about counterintuitive ideas, they contradict your intuitions.
+> *'That’s the thing about counterintuitive ideas, they contradict your intuitions.
 Of course your first impulse is to ignore them' -- Paul Graham*

 <!--
 - How can we overcome complexity bias?
 Occam’s razor suggests that the simplest solution or explanation is usually the correct one.